 It's super easy to pick up.
 You'll immediately identify patterns in counting that will enable you to learn really fast.

-I've included the transliterations for you too, so if you aren't familiar with the Thai script you can still get to grips with a close pronunciation.
+I've included the transliterations for you, too, so if you aren't familiar with the Thai script you can still get to grips with a close pronunciation.

-Please note that my interpretation of the Thai script may differ slightly from others you come across, but I always try my best to translate exactly how it sounds in English, so that you can get as close to the sound as possible – and most importantly so Thai people with understand you!
+Please note that my interpretation of the Thai script may differ slightly from others you come across, but I always try my best to translate exactly how it sounds in English, so that you can get as close to the sound as possible – and most importantly so Thai people will understand you!

-You might like to take this opportunity to practice your Thai writing.
+You might also like to take this opportunity to practice your Thai writing.
 The words aren't very long, and numbers 0-20 in particular are fairly easy to write.

 Let's get started.